webrecorder/pywb/docs/manual/usage.rst

 In this configuration, the indexing happens every 10 seconds..
 After 10 seconds, the recorded url will be accessible for replay, eg:
 ``http://localhost:8080/my-web-archive/http://example.com/``

+Using Browsertrix
+^^^^^^^^^^^^^^^^^

+For a more automated browser-based web archiving experience, `Browsertrix <https://browsertrix.com/>`_ provides a web interface for configuring, scheduling, running, reviewing, and curating crawls of web content.
+Crawl activity is shown in a live screencast of the browsers used for crawling and all web archives created in Browsertrix can be easily downloaded from the application in the WACZ format.

+`Browsertrix Crawler <https://crawler.docs.browsertrix.com/>`_, which provides the underlying crawling functionality of Browsertrix, can also be run standalone in a Docker container on your local computer.

 HTTP/S Proxy Mode Access